calaldees/teachingWorkshops/teacherTraining/_recruitment.md

 (I'm kind of going to exaggerate this, but the principles are true)

 * You have to deliver 5 hours of tour-de-force lessons each day
-    * Starter task, summary task
+    * Starter task, summary ending task
     * Differentiated resources to stretch the higher achieving and support the weaker ones
-    * You need to be expert in
+    * You need to be expert in:
-        * low ability illiterate 11 year olds - though to - 1st year undergrad level 18 year olds
+        * low ability illiterate (11 year old's) - though to - 1st year undergrad level (18 year old's)
         * Skilled in Special educational needs prevision - Behavioural difficulties - ADHD
         * English as an additional language
 * Break up a fight a lunch or have to console a crying child from bullying at lunch (no lunch break for you)
-* On your feet, projecting your voice, constantly supervising and in control (Emotional and physically demanding)
+* On your feet, projecting your voice, constantly alert, constantly supervising and in control (Emotional and physically demanding)
 * At 3pm it's time for
     * Parents evening
     * After-school club
-    * detention
+    * Detentions
-    * after-school support for the students that are behind
+    * After-school support for the students that are behind
-    * CPD
+    * Further professional development training
 * You get home at 6pm (exhausted)... now it's time for ...
     * Planning 5 hours of tour-de-force lessons for tomorrow
     * Mark every single piece of work with feedback for every single one of the 130 students you taught today
-    * And washing, cooking, maintaining yourself and the other people in your life
+    * And washing, cooking, maintaining yourself and interacting with the other people in your life
 * Holidays?
     * Your _holidays_ will be franticly trying to catchup with planning and marking
     * And because you have scheduled holidays - you can't take days off during term time - unless it's a hospital appointment or death in the family
     * If you don't have good health and have sick days, you'll create masses of catchup work for you, your students will be disadvantaged (every second counts for the exam) and you would significantly overburden your colleges

-Lots of luck with that ....
+Teaching is hard.

 Woh! .. um ...
 So Why Teach?
 ----------------------------

+Because
+* It's a meaningful job.
+* You have a respected professional identity in society.
-Because it's a meaningful job.
-Interacting with other human beings has a sense of purpose like no other.
-You have a respected professional identity in society.
+* Interacting with other human beings has a sense of purpose like no other.

 Let's contrast this against ...